postmodern/chruby/README.md

 ### Rubies

-Once chruby has been installed, you will probably want to install additional Rubies.
+Once chruby has been installed, you may want to install additional Rubies:
 This can be done with the [ruby-build] utility or manually:

 * [MRI](https://github.com/postmodern/chruby/wiki/MRI)
 * [JRuby](https://github.com/postmodern/chruby/wiki/JRuby)